gamesrc-ver-recreation/duke3d/notes-restoration.md

 and Richard Gobeille for any assistance and/or other way of showing support.
 Special thanks go to Ken Silverman for his consent to release additional Build engine sources under the same terms as for his 2000 release.
-This also covers sources for the revision of ENGINE.OBJ used in Shadow Warrior versions 1.1 and 1.2, as well as an October 1996 revision, an early 1995 revision, and possibly also other files.
+This also covers sources for the revision of ENGINE.OBJ used in Shadow Warrior versions 1.1 and 1.2, as well as differing 1996 revisions, an early 1995 revision, and possibly also other files.
 Additional credits go to Nuke.YKT, for using the aforementioned SW revision of the ENGINE.OBJ code in order to recreate the code used in Duke3D 1.5, and later assisting with the recreation of the Duke3D 1.4 revision.